pfichtner/virtualavr/README.md

 ### virtualavr

 A AVR/Arduino Simulator based on [avr8js](https://github.com/wokwi/avr8js) with focus on automated tests.
-- You want to test your program on an integration level without flashing a real microprocessor every time?
+- You want to test your microcontroller program on an integration level without flashing a real microprocessor every time?
-- You want to test some code that interacts with a microprocessor but you want to test without having real hardware connected (e.g. on a ci server)?
+- You want to test some code that interacts with a microprocessor but you want to test without having real hardware connected and flashed (e.g. on a ci server)?

 This is where virtualavr comes into play